rdsea/bigdataplatforms/tutorials/basiccassandra/README.md

 ## Scylladb

-You can check [Scylla](https://www.scylladb.com/compare/scylladb-vs-apache-cassandra/) which is another system Cassandra implementation.
+You can check [Scylla](https://www.scylladb.com/compare/scylladb-vs-apache-cassandra/) which is another Cassandra implementation.

 We have a [simple docker compose](scylladb-compose.yml) for exercises.